ziyoung/better-wilcom-docs/wilcom-docs/Modifying/combine/Sequence_with_the_Color-Object_List.md

 ## To sequence with the Color-Object List...

-1Click the Color-Object List icon.
+1. Click the Color-Object List icon.

 ![ObjectListResequence1.png](assets/ObjectListResequence1.png)

-2Select the color block or object to resequence.
+2. Select the color block or object to resequence.

 - To select a range of items, hold down Shift as you click.
 - To select multiple items, hold down Ctrl as you click.

-3Click-and-drag selected objects to reposition them.
+3. Click-and-drag selected objects to reposition them.

 ![ObjectListResequence2.png](assets/ObjectListResequence2.png)